cainarm/pet-quiz/README.md

 # Pet Quiz

-This is a pet quiz application that helps users check on their dog's health.
+This is a mock pet quiz application that helps users check on their dog's health.

 ## Getting Started